- Individual flats generally require smaller heat pumps

 - It is important to choose the right type and size of heat pump

-Most of the conversation around heat pumps currently centres around houses, but it’s also possible to install heat pumps in flats.
+Most conversations around heat pumps currently center around houses, but installing heat pumps in flats is also possible.

 In this article, we take a look at how that works and answer the following questions: